male customer and salesman with clipboard showing wheel tires at car repair service or auto store

 Now, brands are trying to avoid their own fashion faux pas by pledging to reduce their environmental impact.
 Hennes & Mauritz (H&M) Chief Executive Helena Helmersson told climate-action group Race to Zero in October that there needs to be a “different approach to how fashion is designed, made and used.”

-A Personalized Experience Builds Loyalty
+A Personalised Experience Builds Loyalty

 Interested in learning more about how you can improve the post-purchase experience for your customers?
 Check out our post for more ideas.